pxrgat/PargatsBookStoreW2023/PargatsBookStore/ReadMe.txt

 edit the startup.cs
 remove **options => options.SignIn.RequireConfirmedAccount = true** from line 33th
 1525
-After sometime I added the Controller folder and add Controller>Add>Controller
+After sometime I added the Controller folder and add Controller>Add>HomeController.cs 1554 type all the HomeController.cs and test the file